anantsnh/charv2/README.md

 1. Refine the content:
    - Paste the information into `refine-quotes.py` and run it.
+     - Seperate each piece of information by an empty new line in between - the information should be data where advice is being given
-     - This creates user prompts for each "quote" and saves them as JSON.
+     - This creates user prompts for each "quote" or piece of information and saves them as JSON.

 ## **Additional Dataset Refinement**